 - Reporters Without Borders

-- World March of Women including Women's Global Charter for Humanity
+- World March of Women

-Some very helpful government and intergovernmental websites include:
+Governmental and intergovernmental websites

 - Global Issues and International Assistance (Global Affairs Canada)

-- Universal Human Rights Index of United Nations Documents
+- Universal Human Rights Index (UN)

 - European Court of Human Rights

-- Human rights documentation and publications (European Union)
+- Human rights and democracy (European Union)

 Almost every Canadian province and territory also has a Human Rights Commission and Tribunal which should be accessible online via a quick Google search.